-Cosmos plants (Cosmos bipinnatus) are an essential for many summer gardens, reaching varying heights and in many colors, adding frilly texture to the flower bed.
-Growing cosmos is simple and cosmos flower care is easy and rewarding when single or double blooms appear on stems reaching 1 to 4 feet.
+Cosmos plants (Cosmos bipinnatus) are an essential for many summer gardens, reaching varying heights in many colors, adding frilly texture to the flower bed.
+Growing cosmos is simple and cosmos flower care is easy as well as rewarding when single or double blooms appear on stems reaching 1 to 4 feet (0.5-1 m.).

 How to Grow Cosmos Flowers

 When planting cosmos flowers, locate them in soil that has not been heavily amended.
 Hot dry conditions, along with poor to average soil, are optimum conditions for growing cosmos.
 Cosmos plants are usually grown from seed.

 Scatter seeds of the cosmos onto a bare area in the location where you wish to have growing cosmos.
 Once planted, this annual flower self-seeds and will provide more cosmos flowers in the area for years to come.

 Daisy-like flowers of the cosmos plant appear atop tall stems with lacy foliage.
 Cosmos flower care can include the deadheading of flowers as they appear.
 This practice forces growth lower on the flower stem and results in a stronger plant with more flowers.
 Cosmos flower care can include cutting flowers for indoor use, achieving the same effect on the growing cosmos plant.

 More than 20 varieties of cosmos plants exist, both annual and perennial varieties.
 Two annual varieties of cosmos plants are primarily grown in the U.S. Cosmos bipinnatus, called the Mexican aster and Cosmos sulphureus, or yellow cosmos.
 Yellow cosmos is somewhat shorter and more compact than the commonly used Mexican aster.
 Another interesting variety is Cosmos atrosanguineus, the chocolate cosmos.